-Continue to improve labour relations by fostering a productive and collaborative labour relations environment with our employee associations.
+Continue to improve labour relations by fostering a productive and collaborative environment with our employee associations.

-- In 2017, we successfully negotiated seven balanced collective agreements.
-The unions involved were the Canadian Energy Workers Association, Christian Labour Association of Canada Local 301, Laborers' International Union of North America Local 183, Construction Maintenance and Allied Workers, Local 1998, and the United Utility Workers' Association. - In addition, two ATCO companies were engaged in collective bargaining with the Natural Gas Employees Association, and the Australian Services Union.
+We successfully negotiated four balanced collective agreements between the Canadian Energy Workers Association (CEWA), Public Service Alliance of Canada (PSAC), Alberta Regional Council of Carpenters and Allied Workers Local Union 2010, and the United Utility Workers' Association (UUWA).
+As well in 2018, four ATCO companies were engaged in collective bargaining with the Canadian Energy Workers Association (CEWA) Natural Gas Employees Association, and the Australian Services Union.
 Those proceedings continue to progress toward resolution.